 What we will need

-Before we can start, you’ll need a couple of things like Android Studio, an Android device, a usb cable and our Anyline Examples project.
+Before we can start, you’ll need a couple of things like Android Studio, an Android device, a USB cable, and our Anyline Examples project.
 If you haven’t opened our Examples Project with Android Studio yet, please do so now.
-If you want some help with that, you can check out our previous video here, which will guide you through all the steps.
+If you want some help with that, you can check out our previous video, which will guide you through all the steps.

 Once you have finished this step and the Example Project is open in Android Studio we are ready to start.